DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-30-managing-accredited-providers-on-behalf-of-training-partners.md

 If the user selects a provider from the autocomplete that has already been added to the training partner, we show the error message:

 > [Provider name] has already been added

+In both cases, the user cannot continue adding the accredited provider.

 #### About the accredited provider